Our Story

 It functions with a working volunteer board.

-The need for The FLT, along with The Root food hub, was identified in 2008’s Area Farm Plan in response to a loss of agricultural production on Salt Spring and reliance on imported food.
+The need for The Farmland Trust, along with The Root food hub, was identified in 2008’s Area Farm Plan, in response to a loss of agricultural production on Salt Spring and reliance on imported food.
 Much of the farmland previously in use was being lost, either to development or disrepair.

-The Farmland Trust was established to receive ALR parcels (Agricultural Land Reserves) as gifts, donations, and bequeathments, making this land available to reinvigorate local food production – be it small family garden plots or larger farm acreages. .
+The Farmland Trust was established to receive ALR parcels (Agricultural Land Reserves) as gifts, donations and bequests, making this land available to reinvigorate local food production – be it small family garden plots or larger farm acreages.

-Under its umbrella, The Farmland Trust’s primary function has been The Burgoyne Valley Community Farm and the Root Food Hub.
-The BV Community Farm which is currently divided among four commercial farm acreages, one Community Services farm, and 90 family garden plots, all of which FLT leases and manages at affordable rates.
-See our project page for more info...
+The Farmland Trust’s primary areas of focus have been The Burgoyne Valley Community Farm and the Root Food Hub.
+The Community Farm is currently divided between four commercial farm acreages, one Community Services farm and 90 family garden plots, all of which FLT leases and manages at affordable rates.
+See our facilities page for more info...

 The Root is the Island’s only community food hub, is fully operational and offers cold storage, washing stations, a seed bank, commercial kitchen, and a robust program of food and farming-related educational opportunities.
 In our project page you will see more detail and links to our current tenants.